 If you are a person with good structural designing skills, planning for the kitchen cabinet is quite easy.
 But as seen on, mostly a layman gives ideas and ruins the whole purpose of it.

-Mistakes can happen in taking measurements, in installation and fittings, and in selecting tools and tackles, etc. These increase the overall cost if you try to do it all your own.
+Mistakes can happen in taking measurements, installation, and fittings, selecting tools and tackles, etc. These increase the overall cost if you try to do it all your own.

 4. Choosing the Cheap and Wrong Woods and Fittings From the Market

 Choosing the wrong woods can lead to poor fitting, wastage, and early damage.
-Only considering the budget can be a little tricky and you may have to count more bucks for a poor choice in the future.
+Considering the budget can be a little tricky, and you may have to count more bucks for a poor choice in the future.

 Different types of woods give different finishes and durability.
 If you do not recognize the best materials, there is a big chance that you end up wasting more.
 Cheap materials and fitting give saving in the short run but incur sufferings over the long run.

-Quick Fix: Try to save the cost in other areas, not by buying cheap quality materials.
-For instance, by choosing a different layout; hiring a very good professional who will have less wastage; choosing the high-quality hinges, door and pull handles, etc.
+Quick Fix: Try to save the cost in other areas, not by buying cheap quality materials, such as choosing a different layout; hiring an outstanding professional who will have less wastage; choosing the high-quality hinges, door and pull handles, etc.

 5. Choosing the Wrong Paint Color or Quality

 Just like the raw materials and fittings, the paint/polish is also significant.
-Poor choice of paint will not be able to protect the wood from termites, bees, and other wooden insects.
+Poor choice of paint will not protect the wood from termites, bees, and other wooden insects.
 Also, you will suffer a lot from greasy and sticky residue on the cabinet.